marcelMerchat/dry_june_in_illinois/README.md

-foolhardy to improve upon a maxim like this one or try to predict anything about weather, but this investigation nevertheless considers whether anything might be gained if we apply machine-learning or artificial intelligence to weather data records from O'Hare Airport at Chicago, Illinois covering the years from 1960 to 2018.
-This analysis certainly shows the difficulties in weather prediction, but perhaps it shows that the likelihood or probability of a wet June appears be weakly correlated with snow in February and negative weak correlation with March temperature and other variables over the previous eleven months of a yearly weather record.
+foolhardy to improve upon a maxim like this one or try to predict anything about weather, but this investigation nevertheless considers whether anything might be gained if we apply machine-learning or artificial intelligence to weather records from O'Hare Airport at Chicago, Illinois covering the years from 1960 to 2018.
+This analysis certainly shows the difficulties in weather prediction, but perhaps it shows that the likelihood or probability of a wet June appears be weakly correlated with snow in February and cold weather in early spring and other variables over the previous months of a yearly weather record.

+For exploration and unsupervised learning, we first explore the relationship between June rainfall and other weather data by computing correlations between weather variables and performing cluster analysis.
+Based on the correlation results, a preliminary ordinary-least-squares analysis is performed for every possible combination of a reduced set of six column variables which have relatively high correlation with June rain.
+This was followed by principal components analysis for the same reduced set of six variables.

-After exploring the relationship between June rainfall and weather data by looking for clusters, we develop four algorithms that predict the amount of rain for the month of June in Section-12.
-We compare the mean-squared error for four models using cross-validation in in Section-13, and finally perform final tests for which the bias, variance, and mean-square-error for each method is presented in Section-14.
+For supervised machine learning and model training, we develop models for four algorithms that predict the amount of June rain and compare the mean-squared-error for these models using cross-validation.
+Finally, we perform final tests for which the bias, variance, and mean-square-error is presented for each method.

-In trying to predict the amount of June rain, this report can only point to a relatively weak correlation with weather in the preceding months.
-The data indicates that the probability of a wet June is slightly correlated with heavy snow in February and cold weather in March and April.
-This lowers the probability of a dry June a little, but the difference between a dry June that affects crop yields and a less damaging one can be affected by one storm in the middle of the month.
-Another way of saying this is that the relatively large variance in June rain level is more crucial when the predicted total rainfall is small, particularly below 100-mm, compared to years with more rain.
-None of the dry years in the final test have predictions above 100-mm for June rain while the three wettest year in the training data have predictions above 100-mm for June rain as shown in the exploratory plot of Figure-6.
+The low correlation of June rain with February snow and cold weather in March and April changes the probability of a dry June a small but statistically significant amount, particularly for wet cluster years with predicted rain level over 100-mm.

+The years in the dry cluster seem to have a more or less constant rain level, independent of the amount of predicted rainfall.
+None of the dry cluster years have June rain predictions above 100-mm while the three wettest years have predictions above 100-mm as shown in the exploratory plot of Figure-6.

 The reproducible code for this project and report is shared at this address: